Kidnapping: Overview, Causes, Effects, and Solutions

 - Lack of trust

-The negative psychological effects of being abducted are huge, especially on a child.
+The negative psychological effects of being abducted are huge, especially for a child.
 Depression, anxiety, PTSD may last a lifetime.

 Fear and Lack of Trust

 In a society where the incidence of kidnapping is high, fear limits people's lives and actions.
 They always move with caution as they do not know who is likely to be the next target.
 The rich men surround themselves with security guards because of the fear of getting kidnapped.

 Solutions to Kidnapping